qiuethan/Portfolio/README.md

 ## 🚀 Live Demo

-Visit the live portfolio: [ethanqiu.dev](https://your-portfolio-url.com)
+Visit the live portfolio: **[ethanqiu.ca](https://ethanqiu.ca)**

 > 🎯 **Tip**: Look for the "EQ" terminal favicon in your browser tab!

 ## ✨ Features

-- **🖥️ Authentic Terminal Experience**: Real command-line interface with command history and auto-completion
+- **🖥️ Authentic Terminal Experience**: Real command-line interface with command history and arrow key navigation
 - **📱 Fully Responsive**: Optimized for desktop, tablet, and mobile devices
 - **⚡ Interactive Commands**: Navigate through different sections using terminal commands
-- **🎨 Modern UI**: Clean, terminal-inspired design with smooth animations
+- **🎨 Modern UI**: Clean, terminal-inspired design with smooth animations and scroll-to-top
-- **📄 Resume Integration**: Download resume directly from the terminal
+- **📄 Resume Integration**: View and download resume directly from the terminal
-- **🔗 Quick Navigation**: Navigation bar for non-terminal users
+- **🔗 Quick Navigation**: Navigation bar for non-terminal users with command shortcuts
-- **🌐 Social Links**: Direct links to GitHub, LinkedIn, and contact information
+- **🌐 Social Links**: Direct links to GitHub, LinkedIn, and email
+- **🎯 Auto-Clear Terminal**: Each command clears previous output for focused viewing
+- **⌨️ Command History**: Use arrow keys to navigate through previous commands

 ## 🛠️ Tech Stack